-What Is the Prosecution Required to Prove In a Trespass at Night Case?
+What Does the Prosecution Need to Prove at Trial of Trespass at Night Case?

 Whereas the Criminal Code is without a definition of "loiter" or "prowl" the answer may be found within the common law including the case of R. v.
 Walczak, 2008 ONCJ 70 which cites and sums up many earlier cases and wherein it was said:

 It is generally accepted that this provision creates two offences, one of “loitering” and a second of “prowling”.
 (See, e.g., R. v.
 Dillon, 1964 CanLII 678 (AB CA), 3 C.C.C.
 205 (Alta.
 S.C.
 App.
 Div.) and R. v.
 Cloutier (1991), 1991 CanLII 11767 (QC CA), 66 C.C.C.
 (3d) 149 (Que.
 C.A.).)
 “Loitering”, as the word suggests, has been defined as “lingering indolently on one’s way, hanging idly about a place” (R. v.
 Willis (1987), 1987 CanLII 6851 (BC SC), 37 C.C.C.
 (3d) 184, at 186 (B.C.
 Co.
 Ct.) and as “wandering about apparently without precise destination” (R. v.
 Cloutier, supra, at 154).
 Other than the fact that it occurs on private property, there is nothing reprehensible about a loiterer’s actions.
 “Prowling”, on the other hand, has a pejorative connotation.
 While “loitering” is sometimes, if too glibly, defined as “hanging around”, “prowling” is said to include the add-on feature of “[and] up to no good” (R. v.
 Priestap, infra, at para.
 28).
 As the Quebec Court of Appeal explained in Cloutier, supra, at 155: